 Places to Stay

-All types of places to stay are allowed to open: lodges & resorts, remote outposts, cottage resorts, campgrounds & RV parks, motels & hotels, and bed & breakfasts.
-There are new policies, guidelines, and may be some restrictions, please know that tourism businesses are ready for your arrival and will provide you with the very best in hospitality.
+All types of places to stay are open: lodges & resorts, remote outposts, cottage resorts, campgrounds & RV parks, motels & hotels, and bed & breakfasts.
+There are new policies, guidelines, and maybe some restrictions.
+Tourism businesses are ready for your arrival and will provide you with the very best in hospitality.
 Click here: Where to Stay to speak with businesses to plan your future trip.

-As the province moves through levels by region, our region’s attractions can open.
-In the region’s catchment area, golf courses, heritage sites, museums, access to natural wonders are ready and waiting for you.
+Our region’s attractions can be open with restrictions.
+Golf courses, marinas, heritage sites, museums, galleries and access to natural wonders are ready and waiting for you.
 We recommend following attractions on social media for virtual experiences.
 This is a good way to keep up to date on what’s happening.

 What’s your favourite outdoor activity?
 Hiking, cycling, fishing, boating, swimming, parks, camping, or maybe it’s something else you love to do.
 We’ve always been a place to get away from it all and disconnect!
 We have the vast wilderness, no crowds, and wide-open spaces that you’re looking for.